-One of the biggest issues facing the industry is the plight of the North Atlantic right whale.
-With 18 deaths in 2017, major pressure is on the industry to make changes.
-The MLA has been working on this issue since 1997 with the formation of the Atlantic Large Whale Take Reduction Team.
-Over the past 20 years, Maine lobstermen have implemented many measures to protect whales (see graphic).
+One of the biggest issues facing Maine’s lobster industry is the plight of the North Atlantic right whale.
+The population has been in decline since 2010, exacerbated by 18 deaths in 2017.
+To aid right whale recovery, changes are required to the Atlantic Large Whale Take Reduction Plan (whale plan).
+The MLA has been working on this issue since 1997 when the Atlantic Large Whale Take Reduction Team (TRT) was formed.
+Over the past 20 years, Maine lobstermen have implemented many measures to protect whales.

 To quote Patrice McCarron of the MLA:

 Given all this the bureaucratic confusion, lobstermen naturally want to cut to the chase.
 “If there are no recent confirmed right whale entanglements in Maine lobster gear, why do we need to do anything?” they wonder.
 “Who is standing up for us and telling the government that enough is enough?”
 The Maine Lobstermen’s Association is.
 The MLA is present at all of the whale meetings and you can be sure, we are not sitting there silently.
 At whale management meetings, we have already said “No” to ropeless fishing and to a mandate for 1,700 pound weak rope for everyone.
 At industry meetings, we are listening to lobstermen’s feedback on what will work for Maine.
 And the MLA is an intervener in the court case so that the Maine lobster fishery will have a voice if any decisions are made through the court.Steaming Ahead, Landings, April 2019